Evertsen-class frigate: Design

 Huygens would end the report of his first visit to England with the sentence: We cannot rival the English in number of ships, but we should at least try to rival them in the capacities (hoedanigheid) of our ships.
 In his work The Screw Huygens stated: We believe that the best course is to follow other, bigger countries without experimenting to see what's good, but to use their experiments, and so to keep up with these other countries as much as possible.
 On his second trip to England Huygens visited the frigate with auxiliary power Imperieuse, the steam corvette Highflyer of 250 hp, the screw ship of the line Duke of Wellington, the Conflict of 8 guns and 400 hp, the transport Vulcan, the Tribune of 32 guns and 300 hp, the Plumper etc. etc. He mentioned all these in his book, but he only described the Highflyer 250 hp and the Imperieuse of 360 hp.
 The Euryalus, a sister ship of the Imperieuse had 400 hp.
 Therefore there can be little doubt that these two ships: the frigate Euryalus of 400 hp and the steam corvette Highflyer, can be considered to be the types of the 1855 program, at least with respect to machinery.
 In 1855 Huygens published: Schroef-stoomschepen as a 4th appendix to Handleiding tot de kennis van het Scheeps-Stoomwerktuig.
 In Schroefstoomschepen, published in the same year as the Plan 1855, Huygens compared the frigates of the 1855 program to the Imperieuse and Euryalus.
 His conclusion was that the Dutch frigates had the same power to displacement ratio, i.e. 1 : 8.
 (400 hp to 3,200 t displacement), that the English ships had done well in service and had sometimes achieved 9–10 knots.
 He compared the 250 hp corvettes of the plan 1855 with the light frigate Tribune of 300 hp.
 Huygens then declared that from a steam-mechanical point of view the ships of the plan were completely in line with contemporary technical standards.

 The resemblance of the Evertsen to the British Imperieuse class, e.g. Euryalus, is striking at first sight.
 Evertsen length 63.5, beam 15.70, depth 6.80, displacement 3,300t, 400 nominal hp, 1000 ihp.
 Euryalus length 65, beam 15.29, depth 5.11, displacement 3,125t, 400 nominal hp 1159 ihp.
 However equal these ships were in outward appearances, their capabilities differed significantly.
-Under steam the Imperieuse class attained almost 10 knots an hour.
+Under steam the Imperieuse class attained almost 10 knots.
 The Evertsen ran closer to 8 knots.
 Considering the difference between the United Kingdom and the Netherlands in naval budget, engineering- and design capabilities this is no surprise.